dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 ### Explicit key values

-An entity must be tracked in the `Added` state to be inserted by <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A>.
-Entities are typically put in the Added state by calling one of <xref:Microsoft.EntityFrameworkCore.DbContext.Add%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.AddRange%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.AddAsync%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.AddRangeAsync%2A?displayProperty=nameWithType>, or the equivalent methods on <xref:Microsoft.EntityFrameworkCore.DbSet%601>.
+An entity must be tracked in the `Added` state to be inserted by <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*>.
+Entities are typically put in the Added state by calling one of <xref:Microsoft.EntityFrameworkCore.DbContext.Add*?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.AddRange*?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.AddAsync*?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.AddRangeAsync*?displayProperty=nameWithType>, or the equivalent methods on <xref:Microsoft.EntityFrameworkCore.DbSet`1>.

 > [!TIP]
 > These methods all work in the same way in the context of change tracking.
 See [Additional Change Tracking Features](xref:core/change-tracking/miscellaneous) for more information.